 And what now in this David-and-Goliath situation?
 There are still a around 20 dams planned and at various stages of construction in the region.
 While the areas of Dzongu that we travelled through over the next few days were an Eden of lushness, other parts of the Lepchas' homeland have already been devastated, either by flash floods or lack of water.

-Goats at the homestay Tenzing explained how he is running a grass-roots campaign.
+Tenzing explained how he is running a grass-roots campaign.
 He aims to encourage the Lepcha communities, along with others in Sikkim, to reconnect with the land and not to be tempted to sell out to hydropower investors who are brandishing cash.
 His farm with guest accommodation is intended as a model for others.
 The aim is that tourism will not only bring in money but will also help to protect the land and the way of life there.

 And with that, he jumped up and announced enthusiastically that we should set about exploring that land ourselves.